Strip Enclosure

 Summary of Dominant Character

-Semi regular patterns of strip fields have resulted from the piecemeal enclosure of open field arable systems (see figure).
-In the medieval period, large open areas of land were cultivated in long thin strips that would be ploughed separately by oxen into ridges.
-Often, the practice of turning the plough team at the end of each strip would produce a characteristic curving pattern.
-This pattern was sometimes fossilised in later piecemeal enclosure boundaries laid out around individual and groups of strips (Taylor 1975, 78-80).
+This zone is dominated by agricultural landscapes enclosed in a semi-regular pattern.
+This semi-regular pattern resulted from the piecemeal enclosure of strips within the open field arable system.
+In the medieval period, large open areas of land were cultivated in long thin strips that would be ploughed separately into ridges.
+Often, the practice of turning the oxen plough team at the end of each strip would produce a characteristic curving reversed ‘s’ shape pattern.
+This pattern was often fossilised in later piecemeal enclosure boundaries that were laid out around individual or groups of strips (Taylor 1975, 78-80).

 Inherited Character

 Figure 2: The two piecemeal enclosure character zones (Assarted and Strip Enclosure) include most of the City of Sheffield’s ancient woodlands.
-Most of these woodlands are to be found on steeply sloping land historically difficult to cultivate.
+Most of these woodlands are to be found on steeply sloping land, historically difficult to cultivate.

-Image © SYAS 2007.
-Ancient Woodland data © English Nature (used with permission).
+Image © SYAS 2008; Ancient Woodland data © English Nature (used with permission).

 Later Characteristics

-Areas within this Zone
+Character Areas within this Zone

-- ‘Grenoside / Birley Countryside
+- Grenoside / Birley Countryside (Map)

 Bibliography